2022 Hong Kong Masters: Format

 The Hong Kong Masters is a professional snooker competition that was first held in 1983; the inaugural champion was Doug Mountjoy.
 Held from 6 to 9 October 2022 at the Hong Kong Coliseum in Hung Hom in Hong Kong, the 2022 event was the first staging of the Hong Kong Masters since 2017.
 It was also the first professional snooker tournament played outside Europe, as well as the first major sporting event held in Hong Kong, since the beginning of the COVID-19 pandemic.
 The event was organised by the Hong Kong Billiard Sports Control Council and the World Snooker Tour as part of the 2022–23 snooker season.
-It set a new record for the largest live audience at a snooker match, with around 9,000 spectators attending the final.

-Eight players were chosen to compete at the event, the six highest ranked players following the 2022 World Snooker Championship and two players from Hong Kong, Marco Fu and Ng On-yee.
+Eight players were chosen to compete at the event.
+The six highest ranked players following the 2022 World Snooker Championship and two players from Hong Kong, Marco Fu and Ng On-yee were invited.
 Overseas players were granted a limited exemption from Hong Kong's COVID-19 regulations, enabling them to travel between the venue and their hotel without quarantining.
 Zhao Xintong was forced to withdraw after he tested positive for COVID-19 and was replaced in the draw by Mark Williams, the next eligible player according to the invitation criteria.